digital-asset/daml-finance/docs/source/tutorials/getting-started/lifecycling.rst

   :start-after: -- CLAIM_EVENT_BEGIN
   :end-before: -- CLAIM_EVENT_END

-As a side-effect of claiming the effect the presented holding is exchanged for a holding of the new token version.
+As a side-effect of claiming the effect, the presented holding is exchanged for a holding of the new token version.
 This is to prevent a holder from claiming a given effect twice.

 In our example of a cash dividend, only a single instruction is generated: the movement of cash from